-“Rahman’s novel [is] astonishingly achieved for a first book…Rahman proves himself a deep and subtle storyteller, with a very good eye for dramatic detail—the wounding stray comment, the surge of shame, the livid parable...
-In the Light of What We Know is what Salman Rushdie once called an ‘everything novel.’
+“Astonishingly achieved . . .
+In the Light of What We Know is what Salman Rushdie once called an ‘everything novel.'
 It is wide-armed, hospitable, disputatious, worldly, cerebral.
-Ideas and provocations abound on every page.”—James Wood, The New Yorker
+Ideas and provocations abound on every page.” —James Wood, The New Yorker

-"[A] strange and brilliant novel . . .
-I was surprised it didn't explode in my hands." —Amitava Kumar, The New York Times Book Review
+“[A] strange and brilliant novel . . .
+I'm surprised it didn't explode in my hands.” —Amitava Kumar, The New York Times Book Review

 “An ambitious novel by any measure . . .
 In the Light of What We Know is a novel of ideas, a compendium of epiphanies, paradoxes, and riddles. . . .
 [A] unique work of fiction bearing witness to much that is unspeakable in human relationships as in international relations, while it is also unknowable.” —Joyce Carol Oates, The New York Review of Books

 “In the Light of What We Know is an extraordinary meditation on the limits and uses of human knowledge, a heartbreaking love story, and a gripping account of one man's psychological disintegration.” —The Guardian (London)

 War can divide friends.
 But then again, so can peace and all that falls between, the spaces inhabited by this ambitious, elegiac debut novel by Bangladeshi-British writer Rahman. - Kirkus Reviews